-nds that appropriate If an adult occupant is in the seat but the ter seats be properly passenger air bag status light is illuminated Safety - Seats, seat belts and supplemental restraint system 1-45 (indicating that the air bag is OFF), it could be that the person is a small adult, or is not sitting on the seat properly.
+If an adult occupant is in the seat but the passenger air bag status light is illuminated (indicating that the air bag is OFF), it could be that the person is a small adult, or is not sitting on the seat properly.

-If a child restraint must be used in the front seat, the passenger air bag status light may or may not be illuminated, depending on the size of the child and the type of child restraint being used.
+If a child restraint must be used in the front seat. the passenger air bag status light may or may not be illuminated, depending on the size of the child and the type of child restraint being used.
 If the air bag status light is not illuminated (indicating that the air bag might inflate in a crash), it could be that the child restraint or seat belt is not being used properly.
 Make sure that the child restraint is installed properly, the seat belt is used properly and the occupant is positioned properly.
 If the air bag status light is not illuminated, reposition the occupant or child restraint in a rear seat.